ProjectOrbital/.github/profile/README.md

 ## 📜 License

-All projects under this organization are **free software**.
+Booming Music is **free software**.

-Check the `LICENSE` file in each repository for specific details.
+Check the [LICENSE](https://github.com/BoomingSoftware/BoomingMusic/blob/master/LICENSE.txt) file in the repository for specific details.

 ---